SkylineCommunications/dataminer-docs/develop/devguide/Connector/ImpactOfProtocolChanges/ImpactOfProtocolVersionChanges.md

 A protocol version request needs to be made as soon as a change in a protocol will cause impact and no workaround can be implemented.

-To create such a request, go to the [Protocol Version Request](https://intranet.skyline.be/Lists/Protocol%20Version%20Request/Overview.aspx) page on intranet.
+As a Skyline developer, to create such a request, go to the [Protocol Version Request](https://intranet.skyline.be/Lists/Protocol%20Version%20Request/Overview.aspx) page on intranet.

-A team of System Developers is responsible to follow up on these requests and guide the developer to make the correct decision and assess if the impacting change can be implemented or if a workaround is possible.
+A team of System Developers is responsible for following up on these requests and guiding the developer to make the correct decision and assess if the impacting change can be implemented or if a workaround is possible.

 Depending on whether the request is valid or not, the request will either be approved or rejected.